ravivyas84/go-blog/pages/dailynotes.md

 description: Daily Notes is a VS Code extension for writing daily notes and tracking tasks — inspired by todo.txt and NotePlan.
 ---

-Daily Notes is a VS Code extension for people who think and write inside their editor.
+Daily Notes is a vibe coded VS Code extension for people who think and write inside their editor.
 It gives you a structured space for daily notes and task tracking, without pulling you into a separate app.

 Inspired by [todo.txt](http://todotxt.org/) and [NotePlan](https://noteplan.co/), Daily Notes keeps things plain-text, portable, and fast.